tiewweijian/flightlog_app/README.md

 4. Run `npm run start`.
 If encounter issue, run `npm run start:legacy`

+#### AOB
+- Only `admin` account can delete other user accounts, and they cannot delete their own account.
+- Other created accounts will not see admin controls.

 Any issues with running the application, feel free to contact me at tiewweijian@u.nus.edu.